biasedbit/BBHTTP/README.md

     > You don't even need to keep references to the requests, just fire and forget.

-* Stream files directly from disk or from a `NSInputStream`:
+* Stream uploads from a `NSInputStream` or directly from a file:

     ````objc
     [[BBHTTPRequest postFile:@"/path/to/file" to:@"http://api.target.url/"]